 - But the Spirit explicitly says that in later times some will depart from the faith, paying attention to misleading spirits and doctrines of demons,

-- through the hypocrisy of liars; having seared – and searing – their own conscience so they can’t feel it.(16)“having seared – and searing… … so they can’t feel it” is one word in Greek.
-It means to sear something with branding iron, which results in the flesh being rendered unfeeling.
+- through the hypocrisy of liars; *searing their own conscience so they can’t feel it.(18)“*searing… …so they can’t feel it” is one word in Greek.
+It means to sear something with branding iron, which results in the flesh being rendered unfeeling/insensate.

-- They’re forbidding to marry and commanding to abstain from foods which God created for reception with thanksgiving by the faithful men who also did – and do – know the truth.
+- They’re forbidding to marry and commanding to abstain from foods which God created for reception with thanksgiving by the faithful men who also have known the truth.

-- For every creature of God is good, and nothing you’re receiving with thanksgiving is worthy of being rejected,
+- For every creature of God is good, and nothing being received with thanksgiving is worthy of being rejected,

 - for it’s made holy through the word of God and prayer.

-- In laying these things before the brothers, you will be a good servant of Jesus the Anointed, being nourished by the words of the faith, and the good teaching that you did – and do – closely follow.
+- In laying these things before the brothers, you will be a good servant of Jesus the Anointed, being nourished by the words of the faith, and the good teaching that you have closely followed.

 - The saying is trustworthy and worthy of all acceptance.

-- For we toil and strive for this, because we did – and do – hope in the living God, who is the savior of all men, especially of believers.
+- For we toil and strive for this, because we *hope in the living God, who is the savior of all men, especially of believers.

 - Command and teach these things.

-- Let no one disdain your youth,(20)“youth” This Greek word could be used of men up until they were forty years old.
+- Let no one disdain your youth,(22)“youth” This Greek word could be used of men up until they were forty years old.
 1 Timothy was written 14 years after Timothy started traveling with Paul in Acts 16:1.
 Even if Timothy was only 16 in Acts 16:1, he would’ve been 30 when this letter was written.
-If Timothy was a bit older – which is likely – he would’ve been in his mid-30s when this letter was written. but become a pattern for the believers in speech, in conduct, in love, in faith, and in purity.
+If Timothy was a bit older – which is likely – he would’ve been in his mid or late 30s when this letter was written. but become a pattern for the believers in speech, in conduct, in ^love, in faith, and in purity.

 - Until I come, pay attention to the public reading of scripture, to exhortation, and to teaching.